earthly/website/blog/_posts/2023-04-30-golang-zip-files.md

 In this section, you will learn how to create a zip file in Go.
 Here, we will use the `os` package to generate zip archives.
 The `os` package provides a platform-independent interface to operating system functionality.

-We'll first create a folder and open it in a text editor, then create a Go file (*main.go*) within the newly created folder, where we will run our code.
+We'll first create a folder and open it in a text editor, then create a Go file (`*main.go*`) within the newly created folder, where we will run our code.

-The main function (`main()`) in the following code creates a new zip archive file named "archive.zip" using the `os.Create` function:
+The main function (`main()`) in the following code creates a new zip archive file named `archive.zip` using the `os.Create` function:

 ~~~{.go caption="main.go"}
 // main.go